l3uddz/plex_autoscan/README.md

 ### Plex Section Mappings

-This tells Plex what library sections to map the media paths to when the Plex Scanner command is ran.
+Tells Plex what library sections to map the media paths to when the Plex Scanner command is ran.

 By running the following command, you can fill in this section automatically: